GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/tutorial-standalone/README.md

 - Folder Level
   - Project Creator: `roles/resourcemanager.projectCreator`

+The service account must have `Billing User role` in the billing account.

 You can use the [Project Factory module](https://github.com/terraform-google-modules/terraform-google-project-factory) and the
 [IAM module](https://github.com/terraform-google-modules/terraform-google-iam) in combination to provision a service account with the necessary roles applied.